 7. Your spouse tries to distract you

-While talking to you about the topic your spouse is trying to avoid, he/she will distract you and probably change the topic of conversation altogether.
-And if your spouse is unable to do so, he/she will bring the focus of attention on you so as to avoid the limelight.
+Your lying spouse might try to avoid/shift topics.
+They might try to distract you but bringing up other topics and change the course of the conversation.
+And if your spouse is unable to do so, he/she will bring the focus of attention on you to avoid the limelight.

 9. You get a gut feeling that things are not as they seem

 As the closest person to your spouse, you will immediately feel that you are being lied to and that something is wrong.
-It might be that your spouse is not hiding anything very significant, but if you get a gut feeling, then following your instincts is the best thing to do.
+It’s possible your spouse is not hiding anything very significant.
+However, if you still get a gut feeling telling you something is wrong, trust your instinct.

 10. Your spouse’s stories do not make sense

-Liars generally end up making a mistake and change minor details in their story.
-So if you happen to catch changes in the stories of your spouse and feel that the details are really not making any sense, then become alert.
+Liars generally end up making mistakes and change minor details in their story.
+So if you happen to catch small changes in your spouse’s stories every time they retell them, they are probably lying.
 You have to be objective while listening to his/her stories.

 11. Your spouse becomes distant

 In a relationship, two people are expected to be open to each other and share every detail with each other.
-Suddenly, if you feel that your spouse is becoming distant and hides things from you, then you must take action to save your relationship.
+But if you suddenly notice your partner being distant from you, not sharing their stories with you and avoiding you, then this could be an ominous sign.

 12. Anger defines your lying spouse

-Your lying spouse will definitely get angry at small things and unreasonably get upset with you in order to distract you and defend himself/herself.
+Your lying spouse will definitely get angry at small things.
+They might get unreasonably upset with you and snap at you.
 Anger helps your spouse escape your scrutiny and questions.

 How to confront a lying spouse?